-Of course, you’ll only see these benefits if you do social media right.
+Of course, you’ll only see these benefits if you do travel social media content right.
 Simply put, it’s not enough to set up a profile and expect followers to interact with you.
 Nowadays, you need to have a social media marketing strategy in place.
 What does that look like for tour operators?

 In this guide, we’ll walk you through a clear cut plan that’ll boost your social media presence.
 From narrowing your focus to the right platforms to executing tried and true tactics, we’ll tell you everything you need to know about social media for tour companies.
 Let’s get started:

-Setting your social media goals
+1. Set your social media goals

 - Increase brand awareness: Capture the attention of your target audience and turn them into followers.
 You can do that by adding your brand personality to your posts and showing up where they’re scrolling with the power of hashtags and promotions.